-Capital for Change is headquartered in Hartford, but maintains a strong regional presence and maintains an office at 171 Orange Street, New Haven.
-C4C offices exist in the cities of New Haven, Hartford and in Bridgeport.
+Capital for Change is headquartered in Hartford, but maintains a strong regional presence and maintains an offices in the cities of New Haven, Hartford and in Bridgeport.
 The New Haven regional office staff is located at the site of the former Greater New Haven Community Loan Fund, or 171 Orange Street, Suite 3, New Haven, Connecticut.

 Affordable Housing: Capital for Change is a CDFI loan fund that makes financing available to housing developers to help address the market demand for safe, affordable housing throughout our state.
 Desired projects encompass many types of affordable housing options including rental, supportive housing, mutual housing, cooperatives and home-ownership.
 Loans may be obtained for a variety of purposes, including acquisition, bridge funding, and construction/rehabilitation financing.
-In FY15, The former Connecticut Housing Investment Fund's lending impacted the creation/rehab/development of !,295 affordable/energy efficient housing units.
-GNHCLF is responsible for financing another 39 housing units.
+In FY15, The former Connecticut Housing Investment Fund's lending impacted the creation/rehab/development of 1,295 affordable/energy efficient affordable housing units.
+The former GNHCLF was responsible for financing another 39 affordable housing units.
 As a united CDFI, our goal is to assist others in joining the economic mainstream and the target demographic for our work is low to moderate wage earners with household incomes of 80% of area median income (AMI) or less.
 In addition, C4C includes a loan servicing business that specializes in affordable housing and community development loans.
 Clients are state, federal and private mortgage lenders with housing, community development and economic development loan portfolios.